typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     pos target valueRecord;

-(In the .fea documentation, this is known as GPOS Lookup Type 1: Single Adjustment Positioning.)
+*(In the .fea documentation, this is known as GPOS Lookup Type 1: Single Adjustment Positioning.)*

-For example, to put some space to the left and right of the A, you would do this:
+For example, to put some space to the left and right of the `A`, you would do this:

     :::fea
     pos A <10 0 20 0>;